Getting divorced is often a fraught and emotional time. If you also run a farm, it can make the divorce proceedings even more stressful.

 David has over 30 years’ experience practicing Family Law.
 He is one of the most experienced family solicitors in Leicestershire and deals with a wide variety of matters.

-Sarah Gill, Family Law Partner
+Sarah Gill, Family Law partner at Rothera Bray

 Sarah Gill